csgenetics/csgenetics_scrnaseq/README.md

 The docker profile is selected, configuring the pipeline to use pre-specified Docker containers for each of the processes.

-The remotely hosted Human STAR index and gtf file are used by default.
+The remotely hosted Human/Mouse STAR index and gtf file are used by default.
 The remotely hosted v2 whitelist is used by default.
 <div style="text-align: right"><a href="#cs-genetics-scrna-seq-pipeline">top</a></div>